Title: What is the successful project

 Explanation

-There is no exploitation in that communication with the stakeholders is maintained throughout the project in order to provide them updates, collect their feedback and resolve issues.
+There is no exploitation in that communication with the stakeholders is maintained throughout the project to provide them updates, collect their feedback, and resolve issues.
 This involvement creates and strengthens the trust between parties and also helps keep the project in check with stakeholders' demands.
-Involving people to whom the deliverables are directed in decision making tendencies cannot only suffice the end users but also lead to better satisfaction.
-With Stakeholder Engagement, a Project has higher chances of achieving its set goals and provides a benefit that is embraced and appreciated by all the parties.
+Involving people to whom the deliverables are directed in decision-making tendencies cannot only suffice the end users but also lead to better satisfaction.
+With Stakeholder Engagement, a Project has a higher chance of achieving its set goals and providing a benefit that is embraced and appreciated by all the parties.

 summary 7: Continuous Monitoring and Evaluation